nilearn/nilearn/CONTRIBUTING.rst

 Contribution Guidelines
 ------------------------

-To set-up your contribution environment see : `Setting up your environment`_ We ask every contributor to respect common guidelines.
+When modifying the codebase, we ask every contributor to respect common guidelines.
 Those are inspired from `scikit-learn
 <https://scikit-learn.org/stable/developers/contributing.html#contributing-code>`_
 and ensure Nilearn remains simple to understand, efficient and maintainable.
-For example tests need to run quickly in order not to burden the development process.
+For example code need to be tested and those tests need to run quickly in order not to burden the development process.
 To keep continuous integration efficient with our limited infrastructure, running all the examples must lead to downloading a limited amount of data (gigabytes) and execute in a reasonable amount of time (less than an hour).
 Those guidelines will hence be enforced during the reviewing process.
+Section `Setting up your environment`_ will help you to quickly get familiar with the tools we use for development and deployment.

 +--------------------+-------------+----------------------------------------------------+
 |                    | Which PR ?  |        Guidelines                                  |